stackforge/fuel-docs/pages/user-guide/health-checks/0120-benefits.rst

   operations and tell you which component or components are not working properly.

-* Performing these checks manually would consumed a great deal of time, but it only take a few minutes to run the full suite of tests from the Fuel console.
+* Performing these checks manually would consume a great deal of time, but it only takes a few minutes to run the full suite of tests from the Fuel console.

 * Aside from verifying that everything is working correctly,